pinkymaxou/stargate-sgu/Build-Instructions/Build-Manual-Ring-3.md

 ![](./Assets/Inner-ring.png)

-## Glue the cradle
+## Glue the bridge

 - You will need gorilla glue, clamp and 10 mm M3 screw.
 M3 screw are only used for alignment, glue is what matter to hold parts together.

 ![](./Assets/Lower-bridge.png)

-- It will looks like this once glued:
+- It will look like this once glued:

 ![](./Assets/inner-ring+lowerbridge.png)

 - Once the glue is set, you can remove M3 screw and fill the hole with more glue.

 ## Install the inner ring into the ring

-- Install the inner ring into the center, ensure it's in the ring direction relative to the outer ring.
+- Install the inner ring into the center, ensure it's in the right ring direction relative to the outer ring.
 - Install bearing modules in place
 - Number bearing module with sharpie starting from the master chevron as #1, go counter-clockwise.
 Mark again the master chevron anywhere it could help.